cwi-dis/2immerse-editor/doc/live_tool_support.md

 ## Timeline Document Considerations

-The snippets will be `<tl:par>` elements in the timeline document with an `xml:id` attribute to address them.
-The snippets will be hidden from the timeline service by putting them in a `<tt:snippets>`.
+The events will be `<tl:par>` elements in the timeline document with an `xml:id` attribute to address them.
+The events will be hidden from the timeline service by putting them in a `<tt:events>`.

-A snippet has a `tt:name` attribute and a `<tt:parameters>` child element (with `<tt:parameter name= parameter= type= />` children).
+An event has a `tt:name` attribute and a `<tt:parameters>` child element (with `<tt:parameter name= parameter= type= />` children).

 Possibly we need a second set of parameters `<tt:modparameters>` to signify the parameters that can be changed with _modify_ (which is probably a different set of parameters than those for _trigger_).

 The `parameter` parameters can be relative XPath expressions pointing to the attribute to be modified.

-On `trigger`, the whole snippet is copied and its `xml:id` is replaced by a new unique id.
+On `trigger`, the whole event is copied and its `xml:id` is replaced by a new unique id.
 All parameter values are filled in.
-Then the new element is inserted into the timeline as a new child of the parent of the `<tt:snippets>` element.
+Then the new element is inserted into the timeline as a new child of the parent of the `<tt:events>` element.

 The new element (with its new ID) will now show up in the `get` return value, with `trigger=false` and `modify=true`.
 It will disappear from there whenever its natural duration is done.

 ## Preproduction Tool Considerations

-A snippet is a perfectly normal bit of timeline document, only with the `tt:` bits added.
+An event is a perfectly normal bit of timeline document, only with the `tt:` bits added.
 It can probably be edited normally in the timeline editor (with all parameters given their default values by the author of the document), and then there's some extra functionality that allows the author to specify which are the parameters and their names.